 Bahá’u’lláh has given the following promise:

-“This is the sealed and mystic Scroll, the repository of God’s irrevocable Decree … that lay wrapt within the veil of impenetrable mystery, and hath now been sent down as a token of the grace of Him Who is the Almighty … In it have We … written down the knowledge of all things from first to last.”
+“This is the sealed and mystic Scroll, the repository of God’s irrevocable Decree … that lay wrapt within the veil of impenetrable mystery, and hath now been sent down as a token of the grace of Him Who is the Almighty ….
+In it have We … written down the knowledge of all things from first to last.”
 (5)

-Chapter Four The meaning behind the ritual of baptism
+Four The meaning behind the ritual of baptism

 A recent article in a national magazine pointed out the extremes to which mankind has gone with regard to what was once a simple, beautiful truth.
 A minority of the “Do Good” Baptists disagreed with the doctrine of the group, the article alleged, and moved down the river to start a new church called the “Do Better” Baptists.